Timmy485/DataWhisperer/README.md

 # DataWhisperer

-DataWhisperer is a custom Q&A and chatbot application that leverages the power of LangChain to provide specific and precise answers based on your data sources.
+DataWhisperer is a custom Q&A and chatbot application that leverages the power of LangChain and PaLM API to provide specific and precise answers based on your data sources.

 ## Features